tsukasaroot/longvinter-modtools/README.md

 Install the software in : steamapps\Longvinter

 First release is done, but there's more to come !
-  - Deleting mods
   - Checksum of updates / installations of mods to prevent any corrupted files
   - Auto installation and updates of unrealMods
-  - Being able to install modtools anywhere and give the Longvinter installation path
   - Searchbar to look for available mods based on keywords
   - Protocols to handle modtools://args (Prob could be coupled with a way from servers to automatically download mods)